-SA Objectives Target/ Indicator Can the effects be quantified High Density Scenario Comments type needs to meet the needs of subsequent phases of development with the potential to meet the needs of the surrounding area in the future.
+SA Objectives Target/ Indicator Can the effects be quantified High Density Scenario Comments energy capacity installed by type with associated energy centre(s) and infrastructure.
 Key Principle ENE3 requires on-site renewable energy to meet any shortfall in achieving the carbon reduction targets.
-Key Principle ENE4 requires an energy assessment to be submitted with major planning applications and demonstrate how the targets in the London Plan draft replacement London Plan (2010) targets are met.
+Key Principle ENE4 requires an energy assessment to be submitted with major planning applications and demonstrate how the targets in the London Plan are met.
 Energy assessments must also demonstrate the reasons for selecting and discounting certain fuel options and renewable energy technologies.
-Key Principle ENV3 requires renewable energy to be considered to address any shortfall in decentralised energy production.
-The suitability of renewable energy measures will be assessed having regard to their viability, location and impacts such as noise, air quality, visual appearance and biodiversity.
-Percentage of homes meeting the Code for Sustainable Homes Yes + + -Key Principle ENE1 requires each phase of development to meet the carbon reduction targets set out in the London Plan (2011) (Policy .24), with all residential development from 2016 being zero carbon and non-residential development from 2019 being zero carbon.
-Key Principle ENE1 requires each phase of development to meet the carbon reduction targets set out in Policy 5.2B of the draft replacement London Plan (2010), with all residential development from 2016 carbon zero and non-residential development from 2019 carbon zero.
-13. Biodiversity Planting schedule for new open space Yes ++ Key Principle ENV18 requires development proposals to protect and enhance improve ecologyical and biodiversity within and adjacent to the Opportunity Area with no net loss of species or habitat by: Protecting and enhancing the Sites of Nature Conservation Importance (SNCI) adjacent to the northbound West London Line platform at West Brompton Station; Replacing other Sites of Nature Conservation Importance to a significantly higher standard within the OA; Ensuring that there is no net loss (in area) of Sites of Nature Conservation Importance; Creating further habitats through the provision of open space, landscaping and tree planting focussing on priority native habitats suitable to the area (acid grassland, woodland and freshwater habitats); Ensuring that all green open space is connected to form a network of green spaces, with a focus on north-south connectivity; Delivering Sustainable Urban Drainage systems in the form of swales, rain gardens, ponds and surface drainage systems to provide habitat diversity;
+Percentage of homes meeting the Code for Sustainable Homes Yes ++ Key Principle ENE1 requires each phase of development to meet the carbon reduction targets set out in the London Plan (2011) (Policy .24), with all residential development from 2016 being zero carbon and non-residential development from 2019 being zero carbon.
+13. Biodiversity Planting schedule for new open space Yes ++ Key Principle ENV18 requires development to protect and enhance ecology and biodiversity within and adjacent to the Opportunity Area with no net loss of species or habitat by: Protecting and enhancing the Sites of Nature Conservation Importance (SNCI) adjacent to the northbound West London Line platform at West Brompton Station; Replacing other Sites of Nature Conservation Importance to a significantly higher standard within the OA; Ensuring that there is no net loss (in area) of Sites of Nature Conservation Importance; Creating further habitats through the provision of open space, landscaping and tree planting focussing on priority native habitats suitable to the area (acid grassland, woodland and freshwater habitats); Ensuring that all green open space is connected to form a network of green spaces, with a focus on north-south connectivity; Delivering Sustainable Urban Drainage systems in the form of swales, rain gardens, ponds and surface drainage systems to provide habitat diversity; Requiring, where feasible, for all buildings to include green and brown roofs, together with some green walls, to encourage biodiversity habitats, facilitate migration, improve insulation, reduce the impact of the urban heat island effect, help regulate building temperatures and attenuate stormwater flows; Minimising light pollution to areas sensitive to bats and other wildlife.
+Total area of Yes ++ The Opportunity Area is within an area of recognised open space deficiency in accordance with